 A few days ago, I shared a before and after pair of images of a Maine lighthouse photo shot by my friend Jim Rowson.
-I loved his composition and the lighting in the shop.
+I loved his composition and the lighting in his image.
 Since I had been learning some new photo enhancement techniques with my friend and photo buddy Doug Kaye, I asked Jim if it’d be OK for me to share his image here on my blog along with an enhanced version.
 That was OK with him!

 By way of reference, here’s Jim’s original image: